Shopper Geolocation

 • Longitude

 Retrieving geolocation with clientIp returns information, but does not impact subsequent requests.
-To use the location provided by clientIp on subsequent requests, you must specify the evaluateContextWithClientIp parameter:
+To use the location provided by clientIp on subsequent requests, you must specify the evaluateContextWithClientIp query parameter:

 If evaluateContextWithClientIp is set to true: